Fixed Mortgage Rate | Understand Your Mortgage Options

 mortgages work

-From application to your fixed period ending, here’s what typically happens with a fixed rate mortgage.
+From application to your fixed period ending, here is what typically happens with a fixed rate mortgage.

 1